MuntashirAkon/AppManager/docs/guide/app-details-page.md

 **App Info** tab contains general information about the app such as _app directories_, _data directories_, _split apk info_, _sdk versions_, _install date_, _last update date_, _installer app_, _data usage_, _app size_, _data size_, _cache size_, _number of tracking components_ (some of these information require _Usage Access_ permission).
 Many actions can also be performed here which are described below.

 ### Actions in App Info Tab
-App Info tab has an horizontally-scrollable action panel where various actions are listed.
+App Info tab has a horizontally-scrollable action panel where various actions are listed.
 Some actions are also available beside an info item such as paths and directories.
 Other actions are also avalable in the menu on the top-right corner.
 These actions include:
 - Launch/install/uninstall/update/enable/disable/force-stop (some operations require root or [ADB][2])
 - View app manifest
 - View or edit shared preferences - Clicking on a preference opens the [Shared Preferences Editor][3] page (requires root)